LMOORS30/sqly/src/docs/documentation.md

 # field: i32
 # }
 ```
-The expression to be used when binding this field as an argument.
+The Rust expression to bind this field as an argument.

 A reference to the instance of this object is assigned to `obj`.

-Includes support for the sqlx `as _` [type override](https://docs.rs/sqlx/latest/sqlx/macro.query.html#type-overrides-bind-parameters-postgres-only).
+Includes support for the sqlx `as _` [type override](https://docs.rs/sqlx/0.8.0/sqlx/macro.query.html#type-overrides-bind-parameters-postgres-only).

 <br>